abdursujon/java-data-structures/README.md

 ## Custom Data Structures
+- LinkedList (how to build and how it works)
+- HashMap (build from scratch)
-- CircularArrayQueue
+- Binary Search
-- Tree
+- Binary Search Tree
+- Heap
 - Graph
-- Heap
-- Binary Search Tree
-- Binary Search
+- CircularQueue
 - Trie
-- HashMap (How has map works and how to build it)
-- LinkedList (How to build LinkedList)

 ## Getting Started